jjmartegarcia/machinelearning/README.md

 The repository contains the following resources:

-1. Overview to the key areas of machine learning : Our presentation provides a snapshot of : ML Lifecycle process, ML Data Engineering, ML Model Engineering, ML Algorithms and ML Model Evaluation
+1. Overview to the key areas of machine learning : provides a snapshot of ML Lifecycle process, ML Data Engineering, ML Model Engineering, ML Algorithms and ML Model Evaluation.

-2. Choosing the right Machine Learning Algorithm:
+2. How to the choose the right Machine Learning Algorithm with cheat sheets.

 3. Excercises: Practical examples and tutorials are provided in Jupyter Notebook format.